MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/06-info-extraction.md

 Suppose you need to extract data fields from scanned receipts to help automate an expense claim solution.
 You can use an AI technique called optical character recognition (OCR) to identify text and its location in images.
 By combining this text extraction with a generative AI model, you can then apply semantic analysis to associate individual text values with specific data fields - such as names, phone numbers, dates, amounts, and so on.

 > **Note**: The models used in this exercise will run in your browser, on your local computer.
 Performance may vary depending on the available memory in your computer and your network bandwidth to download the model.
-If WebLLM models are not supported in your browser, a fallback mode with reduced functionality will be enabled, allowing you to use OCR to extract text, but not to identify specific data fields.
+If WebLLM models are not supported in your browser, a fallback mode with reduced functionality will be enabled, allowing you to use OCR to extract text and statistical heuristics to match fields.

 1. In a web browser, open the **[Information Extractor](https://aka.ms/info-extractor){:target="_blank"}** app at `https://aka.ms/info-extractor`.
 1. Wait for the model to download and initialize.